kammitama5/kammitama5.github.io/_posts/2020-11-29-Sunday-November-29th.md

 ## My adventures in OWASP
 - I've slowly been finding myself, with a lot more free time, fascinated by secure computation, particularly MPC.
-  I've been working on a small project, and spending my free tie looking at the videos.
-Somewhere along the way, it reminded me of my time in LA, when I was curious about the world of OWASP and was considering whether I did enjoy the world of forensics and ethical hacking.
+  I've been working on a small project, and spending my free time looking at the videos.
+Basically anything and everything by N. Smart or Y. Ishai.
+I've found myself staying up past 5am reading about and listening to the talks.
+  Somewhere along the way,
+  it reminded me of my time in LA, when I was curious about the world of OWASP and was considering whether I did enjoy the world of forensics and ethical hacking.
 - I had been to a few meetups run by [Peter](https://www.amazon.com/The-Hacker-Playbook-Practical-Penetration/dp/1494932636/)